poulenc1899/private-agenda.com/_discography/a-mannequin.md

   category: Buy Physical
   site: Bandcamp
 tracklist: []
-press_quotes: []
+press_quotes:
+- quote: Musical hyper-realism
+  author: Private Agenda
+  url: ''
 main-image: assets/img/a-mannequin-lo.jpeg
 thumb-image: assets/img/a-mannequin-lo.jpeg

 ---
 A Mannequin: Private Agenda’s body of work.
 Twelve tracks corresponding to twelve character traits, imagined as personalities in musical form.
 What are the dichotomies that define us?
 Our seen and unseen selves, the façade and the fundamental, the real and the imaginary.
-The result is musical hyper-realism.

 {% include youtube-player.html id="WlSRsr_kQS4" %}